Skip to content

 More Info

 The missing link in AI-assisted writing workflows.
-Add inline comments to any Markdown file, then hand it back to an AI agent to review and address every note — all without leaving your editor.
+Preview, inline-edit, and annotate any Markdown file with comments — then hand it back to an AI agent to address every note.
+All without leaving VS Code.

 Extension Overview